 Answers to Your Burning Questions

-There’s nothing like a fireplace on a cold winter night.
-But which type of fireplace should you get?
-Maybe you’ve already decided against the mess of a wood burning fireplace.
-That leaves electric or gas fireplaces.
+There’s nothing quite like the warmth and ambiance of a fireplace on a cold winter night.
+But with so many options, which type of fireplace should you get?

-Gas fireplaces tend to lose some of the heat they generate out the chimney rendering them anywhere from 70-90% efficient for heating.
-Electric fireplaces are 100% efficient but cannot heat as large a space as a gas fireplace.
-They are limited to about 400-1000 square feet.
+As far as efficiency, gas fireplaces tend to lose some of the heat they generate out the chimney rendering them anywhere from 70-90% efficient for heating.
+Electric fireplaces are 100% efficient and they don't require any venting (where heat might escape).

-Electric fireplaces do a pretty good job replicating the look of real flame.
+Electric fireplaces do a pretty good job replicating the look of a real flame.
 Sometimes you might find guests doing a double take or not even noticing that you don’t have real flames.
-If you’re more interested in the ambiance a fireplace creates, electric fireplaces will do the job well.
-More on that here.
+This is enhanced by realistic logs, embers, and ash.

 Regular maintenance on your gas fireplace is absolutely essential to keep it running well and safely.
 An improperly maintained gas fireplace can result in the buildup of carbon monoxide gas and can pose a danger to people and pets.

-Electric fireplaces pose no risk as long as there is no damage to cords or electrical outlets.
-Always follow manufacturer directions on operation of your fireplace to stay safe.
+Electric does not require any maintenance, just upkeep with extended use.
+They pose no risk as long as there is no damage to cords or electrical outlets.
+Always follow the manufacturer's directions on operating your fireplace to stay safe.

 Installation costs for gas are significantly more than electric.
 Gas fireplaces are permanent fixtures that must be built in.
 You might have to add a gas or propane line into the house or build ventilation/chimney if you don’t already have one.